doylese/doylese/README.md

 - [**Microservice**](https://github.com/doylese/Microservice)
   - A scalable microservice architecture implemented in python, showcasing a microservice that automates the process of opening a document and bringing up the print dialog using the Ctrl+P command.

+- **Algorithmic Trading Optimization Project**
+  - Developed a cloud-based trading application to optimize stock trading strategies.
+  - Built using Python with the **Backtesting.py** library to validate trading strategies.
+  - Utilized **Pymoo** for performing optimization on trading parameters.
+  - Managed data storage and retrieval with an **SQL** database.
+  - Integrated interactive visualizations using **Plotly** for comprehensive data analysis.
+  - Deployed web application using **Flask** for backend APIs and **React** for a responsive front-end interface.
+  - Hosted and scaled using cloud infrastructure provided by **AWS**.

 ---

 I'm always open to new opportunities and collaborations.
 Feel free to connect!